stiligFox/40-10-Keyboard/README.md

 Please be sure to read everything here before beginning!
 You may have a better way of doing things than the way I did.
 ## Assembling the PCB
 * Teensy
-Please view this gallery of images:
+  * Please view this gallery of images:
-LINK
+  * Images: LINK
-Please note, this is how I did it; you may find an easier way.
+  * Please note, this is how I did it; you may find an easier way.
 The main point is to keep the Teensy as flush with the PCB as possible.
 There is no circuitry under the Teensy to worry about shorting; however, take care not to damage the silkscreen layer as there is insulation copper underneath.
   1) Break up your headers into chunks of 2.
   2) Align them through the back of the Teensy, long end first, organized as shown.
 It helps to tape the Teensy and pins down at this time.
   3) Put the Teensy and pins into the PCB, with the Teensy going on the side that says "GarlicBoard."